eclipse-thingweb/node-wot/packages/binding-mbus/README.md

 ### mbus:offset

 This property defines the id of the data that are meant to be read.
-Specifying an id of -1 will return informations about the targeted M-Bus client.
+Specifying an id of -1 will return information about the targeted M-Bus client.

 ### mbus:timeout